optimizely-axiom/optiaxiom/packages/web-components/README.md

 ## Slots

-We use `shadow DOM` for our web components and support slot usages for components.
+We use `Shadow DOM` for our web components and support slot usages for components.

 Simply set the `slot` attribute to the corresponding prop name in your HTML.